roma-glushko/roma-glushko.github.io/content/blog/communicate-through-code/index.md

 ## Intention in Code

 The root of the problem is that people don't always realize that they actually **communicate their intent when they do coding**.
 Think for a moment.
 It's called "programing language", hence, it must have something **in common with natural languages**.
-Just like natural languages are useful for communication your ideas, programing languages inherit pretty much the same idea, but **language expressions** are slightly different.
+Just like natural languages are useful for communicating your ideas, programing languages inherit pretty much the same idea, but **language expressions** are slightly different.
 If so, then each expression exists to convey some information, meaning and intention.

 Problems start when you try to **misuse** those expressions.
 This leads to implementations that are hard to read, understand, maintain and change.